lip6/ITSTools-web/dve.md

 There are three ways to model-check DVE models with the ITS-tools :
 * The more recent translation path is built using metamodels and embedded in Eclipse.
 It includes some nice error checking, e.g. raising errors on inconsistent examples of the BEEM benchmark.
 It also exploits GAL to GAL rewritings that may simplify significantly the model prior to analysis.
-This is the currently recommended aproach.
+This is the currently recommended approach.
 	* Right click a DVE file in eclipse, then find the "DVE to GAL -> Transform to GAL" menu entry.
 Make sure to refresh the containing folder (F5) so that you see the resulting file in eclipse.
 * The command-line its-tools (its-reach, its-ctl, its-ltl) accept DVE models natively with flag "-t DVE".
 Internally a translation to GAL is performed, run without "--quiet" flag to see the resulting model.